 My web-developer | graphic artist “child”

 has wholeheartedly agreed to design a book cover for Mine To Give.
 I have created three (one with his help), and the novel has sold but not as much as it could.
-I don’t love any of them.
+I don’t love any of the covers.
 And there are more that I designed and played with that didn’t make it past the BOOK COVER folder.
 So I was (am?) ready to hire a third party, yet couldn’t do it without giving him first right of refusal.
 I DID NOT EXPECT HIM TO AGREE.
 A benefit of the furlough?
 We have gone through many book cover design gyrations over the years, without luck.
 We disagree with the design concept & process.

 does so much in, what, two seconds, three?

 No one will know what the book is about without clicking on it or, at some point, picking it up.
-The cover and|or title must invite readers to it.
+The cover and | or title must invite readers to it.
 Then it’s up to the content to do its magic.

 I am embarrassed to talk about my novel because of the cover. =\ Real “shame” or excuse?
 Anyway, he is due to provide two designs at the end of the week.
 This week.
 I gifted him the novel and sent a synopsis.
 (Has not read the synopsis but read the first two chapters.)will keep calm.